Are you fully prepared for your meeting with the silver king?

 Some anglers aren’t keen to clear lines as they need an opaque line to find and fish the fly.
-The SA Grand Slam line and the RIO Tarpon QuickShooter are very front-heavy lines, easy to load.
+The SA Amplitude Smooth Grand Slam line and the RIO Premier Tarpon QuickShooter are very front-heavy lines, and easy to load.
 The Wulff Triangle Taper Floating has a short head that is more evenly distributed, easier to aerialize line and make soft presentations.
-The RIO Direct Core Flats Pro has a best of both worlds effect where it loads quickly, but innovative weight distribution and rear taper design allows it to be aerialized and helps with softer showings.
+The RIO Elite Flats Pro has a best of both worlds effect where it loads quickly, but innovative weight distribution and rear taper design allows it to be aerialized and helps with softer showings.
 The Cortland Ghost Tip with 9′ of clear intermediate will be your friend in a solid chop and when the fish are hanging a little deeper.

 Whether you’re making leaders or getting them pre-tapered/pre-made, have a surplus of leaders and tippet material readily available.
 Especially fluorocarbon bite tippet material in a range of sizes.
 You’ll run through it very quickly, either from changing flies, changing sizes to get the bite, or hopefully from fish chaffing it up.

 Feeding these fish is all about having the right color/size fly in the right spot with the right movement.
 That’s a lot of things you have to get right so it’s good to have an abundance of options.
 Experiment.
 Once you get a fish to bend out and look at the fly, that’s a hint that whatever caught his eye might have a similar effect on the next fish.
 At that point your foundation is built and it’s time to focus on feeding them.